Podcasts

 American Prestige

-Derek Davison and Daniel Bessner's sarcasm is the only way I can follow current events around the world without being bored.
-Their interviews can get very academic (and therefore somnolent or sleep-inducing) depending on their guests, but I mostly keep up with their weekly news updates which are always informative.
-It's also depressing as hell, which in today's world is pretty ordinary.
+Derek Davison and Daniel Bessner's sarcasm is the only way I can keep up with current events around the world without being bored.
+Their interviews can get very academic depending on their guests, so I mostly pay attention to their weekly news updates.
+It's depressing, despite their best efforts to joke as much as possible, but they're also just describing the exact type of world we live in.

 Ones and Tooze

 Adam Tooze is one of today's greatest living intellectuals.
 I don't always agree with his or his co-host's perspectives, but I think they're enlightening to listen to nonetheless.
-The appeal of the show for me is the odd topic choices, like the economics of love or the economics of fireworks.
+The only appeal of the show for me is the topic variety, like the economics of love, fireworks, or the Tour de France, to give some examples.
 The show itself covers two topics each week, almost always related to business or economics.
-Technocratic, but palatable.
+It's palatable, but sometimes annoyingly technocratic.

 A World To Win